We’ve all been there.

 If you don’t have money to pay your bills, you need to call the relevant billing companies.
 When they get a handle on your financial situation, they might offer you a grace period for a month where you don’t have to pay anything, or they might suggest a payment plan, especially if you have been in this position before.
 Of course, they might not offer you a solution at all (though most probably will), but if you can pay them something rather than nothing, even if it’s the bare minimum, you should be able to appease them.

 If you are constantly struggling to make ends meet on a regular basis, a loan is not the answer.
 And it’s certainly not the answer if you are always living in your overdraft.
 You should seek help from a debt-relief charity to help you if you are struggling financially.
-However, if you are generally pretty good with your money, then a loan can be a good short-term solution, provided you only apply for what you need and don’t get dazzled by the prospect of extravagant spending with the potential for extra cash in your pocket.
+If you’re not on bad terms with the spending of your money you might not have ever really looked into loans, you might be asking yourself how long bridging finance is usually borrowed for, you might have concerns about repayment periods.
+Usually with a good provider, this is not something to worry about and they will be on hand to provide you with sound advice and explain the process before you take out the loan so you can make an informed decision.
+A loan can be a good short-term solution, provided you only apply for what you need.
 Look for a reputable company – Wise Loan, being one such example – and work with them on a repayment plan that you are able to afford.

 To give you a quick cash injection, you could sell your clutter online.
 From old books to unused cell phones, you probably have a few things at home you could make money from.
 You might also sign up to a few online survey sites, as while taking paid surveys won’t make you a fortune, they will give you a little extra money to pay for some of your necessities.
 You might even take on temporary work, with a company that will pay you daily or weekly, so look online for a temping agency or scour the job ads for opportunities near you.
 Sign up to Fiverr too, and offer your services on a freelance basis.
 And if you can’t make money elsewhere, consider speaking to friends and family.
 Provided you can pay them back at some point; they might be willing to give you some money to tide you over until payday.